-All telehealth Claims for Molina Members must be submitted to Molina with the correct codes for the plan type in accordance with applicable billing guidelines.
-For guidance, please refer to the resources located at Molina's Telemedicine, Telehealth Services and Virtual Visits policy.
+All telehealth Claims for Molina Members must be submitted to Molina with correct codes for the plan type in accordance with applicable billing guidelines.
+For additional information please refer to Molina's Telemedicine, Telehealth Services and Virtual Visits policy.

 National Correct Coding Initiative (NCCI)